To professionalize the direct support workforce

 “Early in my career I helped open group homes for people coming out of institutions.
 It didn’t take long for me to realize that we needed bright, well-trained staff if people were going to be successful living in the community.”

-Hewitt, director of the Research and Training Center on Community Living at the Institute on Community Integration, has worked extensively on direct support workforce development for over 25 years.
+Hewitt, director of the Research and Training Center on Community Living, has worked extensively on direct support workforce development for over 25 years.
 Accomplishments include co-founding the National Alliance for Direct Support Professionals, developing the Code of Ethics, a guide for DSPs as they resolve ethical dilemmas, and authoring dozens of publications on staff recruitment and retention strategies.
 In 2002, Hewitt led the development of the College of Direct Support, a nationally recognized online training program.
 This competency-based training curriculum has resulted in more than 750,000 DSPs completing over eleven million hours of training.